Lawyer for Moorer’s decides to delay filing civil lawsuit ahead of Sidney’s retrial

 Moorer’s previous trial on kidnapping charges in 2016 ended with a hung jury.

+Debbi Elvis, Heather’s mother, sent a statement to News13 late Thursday that reads:

+We feel every trial is a step closer to them being held accountable, more truth coming to light, and more pressure to encourage them to talk.Debbi Elvis, Heather’s mother

-Heather’s family says they’re hoping this upcoming trial will give them some answers and encourage those to come forward who may know more about their daughter’s disappearance.
+Heather’s family previously said they’re hoping this upcoming trial will give them some answers and encourage those to come forward who may know more about their daughter’s disappearance.

 “All of those fears, the not knowing, that’s the worst part of any situation.
-I think we owe it to each other as people just to help each other out and get the information out there, get it to the authorities, get it to the people who can do something about it,” Debbi Elvis, Heather’s mother said.
+I think we owe it to each other as people just to help each other out and get the information out there, get it to the authorities, get it to the people who can do something about it,” Debbi Elvis said.

 Count on News13 for complete coverage of Sidney Moorer’s retrial, which is scheduled to start the week of September 9th in Horry County.